JingBang-Liu/JingBang-Liu.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+I will wirte my biography now.

+Hi there!
+Currently I am a postdoct at the School of Mathematics, University of Oslo, within the group of Prof. Andreas Carlson.
+My current work involve m

+You can find my CV [here](../assets/pdf/CV.pdf).